 |The shop in Rayleigh, 2006 - 2016|

-We did quite well here to start with but by 2016 most people were doing their shopping online so sadly it is no longer a viable option to keep the shop.
-We've had a good run (17 years in total) and even though we've closed the shop,we are still going strong.
-We decided to downsize into the cabin in our back garden, we are still selling online and I am now available to give lessons from home or may be able visit locally, I am also available to teach at groups, clubs etc.
+We did quite well here to start with but by 2016 most people were doing their shopping online so sadly it was no longer a viable option to keep the shop.
+We've had a good run (17 years in total) and even though we've closed the shop we are still going strong.
+I have downsized into the cabin in our back garden, I am still selling online and I am now available to give lessons from home or may be able visit locally, I am also available to teach at groups, clubs etc.

 |Cabin in my garden, now my new beady HQ.|

-For the next phase of my beading journey I would like to create my own range of beading and jewellery making designs, patterns and kits which I will be adding to our new online store that we have opened on Folksy.
+For the next phase of my beading journey I would like to create my own range of beaded jewellery designs which I will be adding to my new online store that I have opened on Folksy.